pandey03muskan/Documentation/docs/13-observability/03-logs.md

 <!-- </span> -->

 ### Filter Logs
-You can filter the search results based on both absolute time and relative time frames.
+You can filter the search results based on relative time frames.